DLSU-CCAPDEV/2021T2-G16/READMEinstallation.txt

 This project is a product of our passion.
 We could have done more if we had much more time, but it is a learning experience - and a fun one, at that.
 Have fun!

+NOTE: There is a bug in terms of editing the Kanban data.
+Adding and deleting files works as intended; however, editing the data does not change it.
+We would like to let you know that the problem may rest in the dependency itself and not the program.